Andrew-Shtein/Gigabyte-Z77N-WiFi-Hackintosh-DSDT/README.md

 Gigabyte GA-Z77N-WiFi Hackintosh DSDT Patch by Mrengles

-This DSDT patch with the right Clover EFI Bootloader configuration and SSDT should produce a fully compatible Hackintosh running OS X Mavericks.
+This DSDT patch with the right Clover EFI Bootloader configuration and SSDT should produce a fully compatible Hackintosh running OS X Mavericks or Yosemite.

-Checkout http://mrengles.com for more details!

 Included Patches: